CPUjoker303/netlify2.0/content/posts/gaming-headsets-with-good-microphones-best-buy.md

 </table>
 {{</html-code>}}

 The headset comes with a built-in battery that allows you over fifteen hours of totally wireless use per charge.
-The Turtle Beach i30 is supporting Bluetooth 3.0 to connecting wirelessly to your mobile devices like iPhone,iPad,iPod touch, Samsung Galaxy, Android phones, etc. The turtle beach headset weight is 11 ounce with is equivalent to 311.845g.
+The Turtle Beach i30 is supporting Bluetooth 3.0 to connecting wirelessly to your mobile devices like iPhone,iPad,iPod touch, Samsung Galaxy, Android phones, etc. The headset weight is 11 ounce with is equivalent to 311.845g.
 The headset comes with many useful features which are very useful in your gaming experience.

 Just only the mic quality is normal as compared to audio Technica BPHS1 because of the wired mic.
 The headset has no wired mic.
 It has an invisible mic.
 It is awe-inspiring and builds quality and sound quality.
 The headset is some kind of heavy and bulky as compares to other headphones.
 The body shape is awe-inspiring and builds quality but some sort of bulky and heavy because of their body weight and size.
-So If you looking for the best studio headphones for gaming So, you can go with turtle beach, but I will recommend you audio Technica BPHSI because it has both sound quality and mic quality.
+So,The turtle beach is also manufacturing best studio headphones for gaming So, you can go with turtle beach, but for both sound quality and mic quality the recommend product is audio Technica BPHS1

 {{<pros>}}